martinwork/sonification/docs/playNote.md

 **tone**: a number specifying the frequency of the tone.

-**duration**: a number specifying the amount of time during which all the tone will play.
+**duration**: a number specifying the amount of time during which the tone will play.

 ## Example

-Play a Middle D for 2 seconds.
+This block is useful in combination with the sonification [map](./docs/map.md) function.
+See an example on the [main page](./README.md).

 ```blocks
 sonification.playNote(294, 2000)